 5 Flowers to Grow Through Winter in Southern California

 The cool season (or Fall/Winter) here in zone 10b, Southern California, extends from October/November-April/May.
 We don’t get temperatures below 30 degrees F, and our rare frosts usually happen anywhere from December-February.
-When I talk about plants for the cool season, this usually means I plant them out into the garden (or direct sow) at the beginning of the season and maybe again after we have our frosts.
+When I talk about plants for the cool season, this usually means I plant them out into the garden (or direct sow) at the beginning of the season in Fall and maybe again after we have our frosts.

 Related article: Fall & Winter Gardening Guide for Southern California

+That being said, sometimes it is much more convenient and helpful to buy transplants at a nursery.
 If you have a local nursery and prefer to purchase baby plants or “starts” I’m happy to say that I’ve seen most of the flowers on this list sitting on nursery shelves just waiting for a place in your garden.